 Introduced in 2016, the Collaborative Award for Teaching Excellence (CATE) reflects the key role that teamwork plays in promoting student success through teaching and learning.

-Six winners were announced in 2016, with another six set to be announced in 2017.
+Six winners were announced in 2016, with another six announced in 2017.
 Each winning team is awarded a grant to be spent over a three year period to support their project.

 Global Teaching Excellence Award (GTEA)